How to Make and Sell Printables Online

 - Add your Payhip store link to your profile and bio on all social media so people can click through to it.

-- Create coupon codes for first-time buyers so they have an incentive to try out your products.
+- Create coupon codes for first-time buyers to incentivize them to try your products.

 - Offer social discounts for people who share your printables with their friends on social media.